Cyber-Duck/Front-end-build-system/README.md

 So it can replace it contantly every time the file gets compiled.

-To make the browser pull the files, you also need to add this to the `.htaccess` file:
+To make the browser pull the correct files, you also need to add this to the `.htaccess` file:

     RewriteRule ^assets\/css\/style.([0-9]+).css$ /assets/css/style.css [L]
     RewriteRule ^assets\/(js|js\/min)\/scripts.([0-9]+).(js|min.js)$ /assets/$1/scripts.$3 [L]